Stanton J. Peelle: Congressional service

 Peelle was elected as a Republican from Indiana's 7th congressional district to the United States House of Representatives of the 47th United States Congress, serving from March 4, 1881, to March 3, 1883.
 He presented credentials as a member-elect to the 48th United States Congress and served from March 4, 1883, to May 22, 1884, when he was succeeded by United States Representative William E. English, who contested his election.

 He was a delegate to the 1892 Republican National Convention.

 Federal judicial service

 Peelle was nominated by President Benjamin Harrison on March 24, 1892, to a judgeship on the Court of Claims (later the United States Court of Claims) vacated by Judge Glenni William Scofield.
 He was confirmed by the United States Senate on March 28, 1892, and received his commission the same day.
-His service terminated on January 2, 1906, due to his elevation to be Chief Justice of the same court.

-Peelle was nominated by President Theodore Roosevelt on December 19, 1905, to the Chief Justice seat on the Court of Claims vacated by Chief Justice Charles C. Nott.
-He was confirmed by the Senate on December 20, 1905, and received his commission the same day.
-His service terminated on February 11, 1913, due to his resignation.
+On December 19, 1905, President Theodore Roosevelt nominated Peelle to succeed Charles C. Nott as the court's Chief Justice.
+Peelle was confirmed by the Senate on December 20, 1905, and received his commission the same day.
+On January 2, 1906, he became Chief Justice.

+He ultimately resigned his post and stepped down on February 11, 1913.

 Other service

-Concurrent with his federal judicial service, Peelle served as a Professor of Law for George Washington University Law School from 1901 to 1911.
-He served as a member of the Board of Trustees of Howard University in Washington, D.C. from 1906 to 1925.
-He was President of the Board of Trustees of Washington College of Law (then an independent law school) from 1910 to 1925.
+While serving as a federal judge in Washington, D.C., Peelle served as a law professor at George Washington University Law School from 1901 to 1911.
+He served as a member of the Board of Trustees of Howard University from 1906 to 1925.
+He was president of the Board of Trustees of Washington College of Law (then an independent law school) from 1910 to 1925.

 Death

-Peelle died on September 4, 1928, in Washington, D.C., where he resided.
-He was interred in Rock Creek Cemetery in Washington, D.C.
+Peelle died on September 4, 1928, in Washington, D.C.
+He was interred in the city's Rock Creek Cemetery.